grafana/k6-docs/docs/sources/v0.47.x/javascript-api/k6-experimental/redis/client/client-ttl.md

 ---
 title: 'Client.ttl(key)'
-excerpt: 'Returns the remaining time to live of a key.'
+description: 'Returns the remaining time to live of a key.'
 ---

 # Client.ttl(key)